sipho-mancam/IAM_Service/README.md

 # Usage

- <code> * Setup and "login" link that you would've received from the registration page - corresponding to your project ID.
+ Setup and "login" link that you would've received from the registration page - corresponding to your project ID.
   * Wait for response status and data in your program, and handle:  as you please
       * Failed Authentication - status code only.
       * Successful Authentication will contain and status code and user data.
-  * You can offer a retry utility, but to avoid Bruteforce attacks and that kind of stuff, we will limit the number of, login requests to 10 and block the "origin" for 8 next hours. </code>
+  * You can offer a retry utility, but to avoid Bruteforce attacks and that kind of stuff, we will limit the number of, login requests to 10 and block the "origin" for 8 next hours.

 # To Do